vilcans/pixel_pen/README.md

 There is also Pixel Pen's own file format (file extension: `pixelpen`), the details of which are subject to change, but it's based on JSON.
 Pixel Pen can save and load files in this format.

 Apart from that, you can paint single pixels, change a character cell's color, and switch a character cell to multicolor or high resolution.

+## Installation

+Binary releases are available at the [Releases page](https://github.com/vilcans/pixel_pen/releases/) (currently only Windows because of issues with the automated Linux and Mac builds).

+To build and run from source, see [Development](DEVELOPMENT.md).

 ## The Palette